 Spinal fusion is a treatment option when motion is the source of the pain — the theory being that if the painful vertebrae do not move, they should not hurt.

 There are several different types of spinal fusion surgery; your doctor will talk with you about which one is appropriate in your situation.
 This article focuses on posterolateral lumbar fusion — the most common type of spinal fusion — and discusses only the surgical component of the procedure.

 For a complete overview of spinal fusion, including approaches, bone grafting, complications, and rehabilitation, please go to Spinal Fusion.

-In a posterior approach to lumbar fusion, the surgeon makes an incision down the middle of the lower back.
-To see the vertebrae, the surgeon will pull back the muscles that surround the spine.
+In a posterior (from the rear) approach to lumbar fusion, the surgeon makes an incision down the middle of the lower back.
+To see the vertebrae, the surgeon will separate the muscles that surround the spine.

 After the decompression, the surgeon will place graft material along the sides of the vertebrae to stimulate bone growth.
-The bone graft material is typically placed over the transverse processes of the vertebrae.
+The bone graft material is typically placed over the transverse processes of the vertebrae — small bony structures that stick out of the right and left sides of each vertebra (see illustration below).
 This is called a posterolateral fusion.

 Titanium screws and rods are often used to provide immediate stability to the spine until a solid fusion has been achieved.
 These screws typically are not removed even after the bone graft has healed.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.